What is the average salary in Manhattan, NY?

 Speech Language Pathologist

 Speech language pathologists treat communication and swallowing disorders.
-They work in schools, clinics, and hospitals.
-They help patients improve their communication skills.
-Manhattan offers many opportunities in educational and healthcare settings.
+They work in hospitals, clinics, and schools.
+They help patients improve their abilities.
+Manhattan's diverse population benefits from their services.

 Find Speech Language Pathologist jobs in Manhattan, NY